learn-co-curriculum/dsc-dealing-missing-data/README.md

-# Dealing With Missing Data
+# Dealing with Missing Data

 ## Introduction

-In this lesson, we'll learn about various strategies for detecting and dealing with missing data in using pandas.
+In this lesson, we'll learn about various strategies for detecting and dealing with missing data using Pandas.

+## Objectives
+You will be able to:
+* Detect missing data in Pandas using .describe(), .summary(), .isnull and .notnull
+* Replace/drop missing data in Pandas using .fillna and .dropna

 ## Why is Missing Data a Problem?